Parti Mauricien Social Démocrate

+Socially conservative — even if the party is known for having historically led the fight against the death penalty —, favorable to economic liberalism — but officially social-democracy and francophile obedience, the PMSD is associated with the Duval family.

+The current leader is Xavier-Luc Duval, former Minister of Finance and former Leader of the Parliamentary Opposition.
+Following the resignation of Arvin Boolell, Xavier-Luc Duval returned to the position of leader of the parliamentary opposition on March 4, 2021.

 History

-Jules Koenig is regarded as the founder of the party which was known as Union Mauricienne from 1946 to 1956 before being re-branded to Ralliement Mauricien prior to the 1953 Legislative Council Elections.
+The origins of the PMSD date back to the conservative Parti de L'Ordre.
+Several decades later Jules Koenig resurrected the party in the form of Union Mauricienne from 1946 to 1953 before being re-branded to Ralliement Mauricien prior to the 1953 Legislative Council Elections.
 Koenig changed the party's name to Parti Mauricien after its defeat at the 1953 elections.
 Gaëtan Duval further modified the party's name to Parti Mauricien Social Démocrate (PMSD) after he succeeded to Jules Koenig as the party's leader.
 With its origins dating back to 1946 it is one of the oldest surviving parties in the country.
 Sir Gaetan Duval led the party from 1967 to 1995.
-The PMSD is known as the only significant political party which was not in favour of Mauritius Independence from Great Britain.
-It started out with a large following in the minority communities (Creoles, Chinese and Whites) and some Muslims.
+The PMSD is known as the only significant political party which violently opposed the independence from Great Britain by hosting a deadly campaign of anti-Hindu propaganda in the 1960s which led to the 1965 Mauritius race riots, 1967 Port Louis riots, and 1968 Mauritian riots.
+Its traditional following comes from the minority communities (Creoles, Chinese and Whites) and some Muslims.